 As an adaptogen, it curbs stress levels while helping calm the mind and body.
 It may also help individuals suffering from mood swings and nervous tension.

 Consuming astragalus may further help with sleep issues.
 Therefore, it may improve overall health and balance hormones for a healthier body.

 Moreover, astragalus boosts the immune system.
 In fact, this is the main benefit that healers and researchers agree on.
 The herb has natural antibiotic properties, is rich in antioxidants, and provides compounds that strengthen the body.

 Another popular ingredient in traditional Chinese medicine, cordyceps (cordyceps militaris) is an adaptogenic mushroom harvested from caterpillar larvae.

-It helps the body create and maintain balance during times of stress.
+It may help the body create and maintain balance during times of stress.
 It also acts as a stimulant to reinvigorate the neuroendocrine system and counter physical exertion.

 Cordyceps may further boost the production of adenosine triphosphate (ATP), which is what the body uses for energy.
-That’s why consuming this mushroom ensures higher athletic endurance and enables you to perform better during high-intensity exercise.
+That’s why consuming this mushroom may ensure higher athletic endurance and enables you to perform better during high-intensity exercise.

-Finally, the mushroom can help reduce inflammation, positively impacting the immune system.
+Finally, the mushroom may help reduce inflammation, positively impacting the immune system.
 Especially since it helps reduce the risk of chronic inflammatory diseases.